celestialdreams-fr/technicalTest001/README.md

 # Technical Test

-This README describes the REST controller UserController, its endpoints, expected formats, HTTP behavior, how to test it and run it.
+This README describes the REST controller UserController, its endpoints, expected formats, HTTP behavior, how to test it and run it.\
+***!!! i created a new branch (test002) to add CustomProperties in order to define a default allowed countries and to set the min age for adult status!!!***
 ## API Reference

 #### Get all users